 A fully prepared meal for those who want to try the dish, but don’t want to cook.

-Option 2: Eat Offbeat Ingredient Box - Enjoy cooking!
+Option 2: Eat Offbeat Ingredient Box - (Date to order this box has passed)

 For those who want to cook along, this box contains all the dry and hard-to-find ingredients for the Katarica Curry, as well as four other recipes for a full five-course meal.